Understanding Salvage Title Vehicles

 Insurance Shopping for Rebuilt Vehicles

 For vehicles with rebuilt titles, securing insurance requires thorough shopping.
-Not all insurers offer coverage for these vehicles, and those that do typically provide only the mandatory liability coverage.
-As a result, finding comprehensive or collision coverage can be challenging.
+Most insurers provide only the mandatory liability coverage for these vehicles.
+Consequently, obtaining comprehensive or collision coverage requires additional research into insurance companies.

 Prospective insurers might request additional documentation such as a certified mechanic’s statement, photos of the vehicle, and the original repair estimate to consider providing coverage.